cclvi256/cclvi256.github.io/_posts/2024-04-10-Java_and_OOP.md

 #### Interfaces and Abstract Classes

 An abstract class is a class that cannot be instantiated.
+To some extent it's a defensive approach.
 As for the other features, it's almost the same to normal classes.
 Abstract classes can have fields, methods, etc., can implement an interface, extend a class, or extended.
 Each of the methods in an abstract class is implicitly abstract, so there's no need to put `abstract` modifier.

 Interface, is similar to class to some extent, but have many differences to class.
 First, like the abstract class, interfaces cannot be instantiated, either.
 Additionally, there's a strict limit to the interface members.
 Only methods, `public static final` fields are allowed to be a member of an interface.
 Like the abstract class, the methods of an interface is also implicitly abstract.